 Documentary: The Art Of Survival

 Covid-19 has decimated the entertainment industry, leaving performing artists with the near-insurmountable task of making ends meet without the ability to perform live.
-This film looks at 9 diverse South African artists’ responses to this unprecedented challenge, and highlights the ability of art to connect and uplift people, especially during times of hardship.
+This South African Documentary production looks at 9 diverse South African artists’ responses to this unprecedented challenge, and highlights the ability of art to connect and uplift people, especially during times of hardship.

 “When Cyril said ‘My Fellow South Africans’, it was pretty much over.
 The next day within 4 hours I lost all of my jobs – Megan Carelse